-Lunch Orders: Years 7-12 order their lunch before school or at recess at the canteen and collect it at the beginning of lunch.
+Lunch Orders: Made Fresh have introduced an online ordering system in conjunction with Flexi-schools.
+EFTPOS facilities are also available for students to use (see page 7).
+Years 7-12 order their lunch before school or at recess at the canteen and collect it at the beginning of lunch.
 When you wish to purchase other items, line up at the correct window behind the white line and move to the counter when directed.